 Moreover, due to the increase in weddings, the jewelry industry was also thriving.
 The Jewelry Industry Publicity Board campaigned widely to promote a double ring service to increase sales.

-Jewelry makers created a “masculine band” in onset.
+Jewelry makers created a “masculine band” at the onset.
 This was intended for wartime sentiments, initially tokens of love and commitment but later proved to provide relief from the pain of separation and potential loss.

 After the war, the groom’s band came to represent a man’s acceptance of domesticity and his new role as a husband and a prospective father.
 Both bride and groom showed interest in the idea.